shravanasati/iris/README.md

 - Selection type: If to use wallpapers from the local system, then what should be the selection type: random or sorted.

 - Save wallpaper: Boolean value for whether to save the unsplash wallpapers or delete them after usage.
-If this is set to true, then the wallpapers will be stored in `~/.iris/wallpapers`.
+If this is set to true, then the wallpapers will be stored in `~/.iris/wallpapers` directory.

 ### Update